lsst-dm/dmtn-056/overview.rst

 They can use this instance to:

 * Load a :ref:`Dataset` associated with a particular :py:class:`DatasetLabel`,
-* Store a :ref:`Dataset` associated with a particular :py:class:`DatasetLabel`, and
+* Store a :ref:`Dataset` associated with a particular :py:class:`DatasetLabel`.
-* Obtain a metadata and relationship information via SQL queries.

 The :ref:`Butler` implements these requests by holding a **single instance** of :ref:`Registry` and **a single instance** of :ref:`Datastore` (as well as a :ref:`Collection` tag), to which it delegates the calls (note, however, that this :ref:`Datastore` may delegate to one or more other :ref:`Datastores <Datastore>`).

+Currently, :ref:`Registry` must be used directly to perform general metadata and relationship queries, though we may add :ref:`Butler` forwarding interfaces for these as the design matures.

 These components constitute a separation of concerns: